What You Need to Know

 help– Overview of built-in commands.help <builtin>– Detailed usage for a specific builtin.cjshopt --helpandcjshopt <subcommand> --help– Configuration guidance.- Documentation lives under

-docs/reference/for deeper dives into editing, scripting, hooks, and themes.
+docs/reference/for deeper dives into editing, scripting, hooks, and prompt styling.

 Quick Configuration Examples